ABOUT PAUL WITTENBERGER

 Paul Wittenberger, an innovative filmmaker, artist, and activist, was born in Michigan before spending his early childhood in the war torn West African nation of Liberia.
 After completing his early education upon his return to the States, Paul, pursuing his interests, studied film at the renowned Full Sail University.
 His unique upbringing in the West African culture gave Paul a fresh and distinctive perspective.
 These attributes are clearly portrayed in every aspect of his art.

 In early 2010 Paul partnered with G. Edward Griffin to produce a ground-breaking documentary to bring the subject of geothermal engineering (better known as “chemtrails”) to the forefront.
 “What in the World are They Spraying?” followed in the Fall of 2010, rising to great success and equal controversy.
 Paul’s second feature length documentary, released in 2012, was “The Great Culling: Our Water.”

 After “The Great Culling: Our Water,” Paul partnered with Steven Anderson to produce four back-to-back films: "After the Tribulation,” “The Book of Revelation,” “New World Order Bible Versions," and "Marching to Zion."
 Paul has the uncanny ability to present timeless Biblical truths in a way that feels groundbreaking and applicable to our present day.

 In late 2015, he recently produced what many consider his best work yet, “Fluoride: Poison on Tap”.
 Paul currently is making 3 new films.
 “1 & 2 Thessalonians”, “Babylon USA” and “Deported.”
-He resides in the Los Angeles area, where he continues to make documentaries surrounding the vital issues of our generation, in addition to educating the public on the New World Order deception.
+He resides in the Phoenix area, where he continues to make documentaries surrounding the vital issues of our generation, in addition to educating the public on the New World Order deception.